The Orthologic of Epistemic Modals: Desiderata

 \ex.\a.
 Sue might be the winner and she might not be, and either she is the winner or she isn't. \b. \#Sue might not be the winner and she is the winner, or else Sue might be the winner and she isn't the winner.

-\ref{suea} sounds simply like a long-winded avowal of ignorance, while \ref{suec} is very strange.
-But distributivity entails that they are equivalent, at least assuming that $p$ entails $\Diamond p$ (on which more shortly).
-By itself distributivity says that \ref{suea} is equivalent to something just as bad as \ref{suec} but harder to digest, namely:
+While \ref{suea} sounds simply like a long-winded avowal of ignorance, \ref{suec} is very strange.
+But if distributivity is valid, then \ref{suea} entails \ref{suec}!
+(In fact, given distributivity, \ref{suea} and \ref{suec} are logically \emph{equivalent} provided that $p$ entails $\Diamond p$, on which more shortly.)

-\ex. \#Sue might be the winner and she might not be the winner and she is the winner, or else Sue might be the winner and she might not be the winner and she isn't the winner.

-And \ref{sueb} is equivalent to \ref{suec} given the assumption that $p$ entails $\lozenge p$, since then $p$ is equivalent to $p\wedge\lozenge p$.
 Such examples motivate us to look for a logic that invalidates distributivity for the modal fragment.

 The ramifications of the failure of distributivity are plausibly very wide.
 For instance, these failures might also help explain a puzzling observation, which is based on discussion in \citealt{Ninan:2017} and related discussion in \citealt{Aloni:2000}.
 Consider a fair lottery where at least one ticket will win, but not all will win.
 The winning ticket(s) have been drawn, but we do not know which tickets won.
 Then the following seems true: